Laser Cataract Surgery

 Is Laser Cataract Surgery Right for Me?

-Begin by scheduling a consultation with Dr. Laura Martin.
+Begin by scheduling a consultation.
 During this appointment, they will assess your eye structure, the condition of your cataract, and if you have any interfering medications or health concerns.
 Remember, cataract surgery is currently the most common and safest surgery performed each year, but if you have additional concerns regarding the procedure, please call our office.